AhmetCavus/Minio/README.md

 ### Socket events

-The table below lists all necessary events that are subsribable for getting or sending notifications.
+The table below lists all necessary events that are subscribable for getting or sending notifications.

 | Key | Parameter / Options | Response | Description |
 | :- | :- | :- | :- |